 Rob Main, CFA, is managing partner and COO at Sustainable Governance Partners (SGP).
 Rob specializes in strategy development, board related matters, investor engagement, and executive compensation.
 He is a thought leader in the industry and a frequent participant on panels and roundtables.
 Rob was previously the Head of Investment Stewardship for the Americas and Asia at Vanguard.
 His responsibilities included company engagement, ESG research, proxy voting, and policy development.
 Rob played a leadership role in analyzing and evaluating contentious and complex situations, including proxy contests and mergers & acquisitions.
 He earned a B.S. from the University of Richmond, and an M.B.A. from Villanova University, where he graduated as part of both the Phi Kappa Phi and Beta Gamma Sigma Honor Societies.
 He is a CFA charterholder and is a member of the CFA Society of Philadelphia.
 He currently serves as adjunct faculty in Villanova University’s M.B.A. program and has guest lectured at Harvard University, Drexel University, and at Villanova’s Charles Widger School of Law.
 Rob previously served on the Corporate Governance Advisory Council of the Council of Institutional Investors (CII).
 Rob lives in suburban Philadelphia with his wife and three children.
 He enjoys reading, racquet sports, and is active in the Unionville youth sports community.

-Christine Robinson is a senior manager at Deloitte & Touche LLP.
-As a former financial statement auditor, Christine is a CPA that has spent the last 9 years working with various clients on sustainability materiality assessments, data processes and controls, reporting, assurance, supply chain initiatives, and impact investing.
+Christine Robinson is a Partner at Deloitte & Touche LLP.
+As a former financial statement auditor, Christine is a CPA that has spent the last 11 years working with various clients on sustainability materiality assessments, data processes and controls, reporting, assurance, supply chain initiatives, and impact investing.
 She has worked with clients on disclosures using leading standards and frameworks such as the Global Reporting Initiative (GRI), Sustainability Accounting Standards Board (SASB), UN Principles for Responsible Investing (UN PRI), Task Force on Climate-Related Financial Disclosure (TCFD), and the Sustainable Development Goals (SDGs).
 She holds SASB’s Fundamentals of Sustainability Accounting (FSA) credential.

 Puvan J. Selvanathan is Founder of Bluenumber, a 501c3 and public benefit corporation, delivering Digital Equality and Data Equity.
 He was formerly a UN Special Rapporteur on Business and Human Rights for the UN Human Rights Council (Geneva) and Head of Food & Agriculture at the UN Global Compact (New York).
 Puvan is an Architect by profession, with an MBA and a doctorate in Corporate Sustainability.
 Before joining the UN, Puvan was Chief Sustainability Officer at a Malaysian diversified conglomerate and helped set global standards to certify commodities including sustainable palm oil.
 Bluenumber is a rights-based digital identity, with data and property rights, for local communities, global networks and supply chains.